craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

+### 3.16.0 to 3.17.0

+A code base update (e.g. with git pull) and an Apache restart should be sufficient

 ### 3.15.0 to 3.16.0

 If you are running a productive online system take a look at install.md section "Additional security" for instructions to improve server side security.